the-turing-way/the-turing-way/book/content/outreach/07/Advocating_for_Research_and_Data_Literacy.md

 One first steps to become approachable is to understand that we are all at some level, science communicators, therefore we need to have decent communication skills.
 A useful thing to have is the so-called "elevator pitch", where in two minutes you try to sell your what you do for work to a neighbour, a family member or even potential employer.
-An effective pitch can get people exited about science and even educate about the importance of taxpayer-funded research [4].
+An effective pitch can get people exited about science and even educate about the importance of public-funded research [4].
 Whilst designing your pitch we need to have in mind who is our audience, avoid jargon and always aim for the the big picture, as well as any other practices discussed in section 04.